rahimDZ/UI-Unit-Tests-iOS/README.md

 # UI UnitTests iOS
-A new way to test your UI very quicly with unit tests by mocking the Business logic.
+A new way to test your UI very quickly with unit tests by mocking the Business logic.
 This new way use a storyboard generator that mock the storyboard and replacing a mocked viewcontroller that inherit from the viewcontroller that you want to test.

 - [Code Coverage](#code-coverage)